 Chronic obstructive pulmonary disease (COPD): secondary care data

-Data on hospital discharges for patients admitted with COPD are held in the Scottish Morbidity Record (SMR01) database, which also includes linked data on deaths.
+Data on hospital discharges for patients admitted with COPD are held in the Scottish Morbidity Records (SMR01), which also include linked data on deaths.
 The discharge data in SMR01 can be used as a surrogate to estimate COPD incidence, which refers to the number of new cases in a population in a given period of time.
 Incidence is defined here as the first admission due to COPD, or in the absence of admission, death due primarily to COPD based on a 10-year incidence look-back period.

 Patterns of COPD over time can be understood more clearly by examining incidence rates in different age groups.
 As shown in Chart 2, incidence increases with age in both sexes.
 This is caused by the progressive nature of COPD, with the underlying lung damage occurring as a result of long-term exposure to tobacco smoke or other pollutants, as well as the well-described lag in the onset of smoking-related diseases (Lopez, 1994).